Breast Surgery and its effect on breastfeeding (part 2)

 And why does the baby not latch on well?

-- Use of artificial nipples such as bottles and nipple shields
+- Use of artificial nipples such as bottles, and nipple shields, and more than occasional use of pacifiers

 - The baby has a tongue tie.
 Some tongue ties are obvious, but many tongue ties are more subtle and require an evaluation that goes farther than just looking, but includes feeling under the baby’s tongue as well and knowing what to feel for.
 Unfortunately, few health professionals, including lactation consultants, know how to evaluate whether or not the baby has a tongue tie.